Legislature passes bill to keep cities like Austin from regulating rideshares

 Governor Greg Abbott will have the final say on whether or not the bill becomes law.

-While Uber has yet to release a statement, in a phone call they told KVUE they would return to Austin immediately after Abbott puts his final stamp on the bill.
+While Uber has yet to release a statement, in an email they told KVUE they would return to Austin immediately after Abbott puts his final stamp on the bill.

 Lyft spokesperson Chelsea Harrison released this statement in response to the bill passing.